zjhgx/JavaAnalytics/Docker.md

 * resource density can be optimized.

 ## Get Started, Part 2: Containers
+### Introduction
+It’s time to begin building an app the Docker way.
+We start at the bottom of the hierarchy of such an app, which is a container, which we cover on this page.
+Above this level is a service, which defines how containers behave in production, covered in Part 3.
+Finally, at the top level is the stack, defining the interactions of all the services, covered in Part 5.
+> * Stack
+  * Services
+  * Container

 ### Your new development environment
 In the past, if you were to start writing a Python app, your first order of business was to install a Python runtime onto your machine.
 But, that creates a situation where the environment on your machine needs to be perfect for your app to run as expected, and also needs to match your production environment.